-The equilibria identified so far resolve the trade-off between extensive and intensive search margins in arguably extreme ways: perfect positioning maximizes consumer participation (as no consumer with a cost $c > c_1^P$ would ever inspect any product, even the most popular one), whereas no positioning maximizes participating consumers' probability of a match (as they keep searching until finding a match).
+The equilibria identified so far resolve the trade-off between extensive and intensive search margins in arguably extreme ways: pure positioning maximizes consumer participation (as no consumer with a cost $c > c_1^P$ would ever inspect any product, even the most popular one), whereas random positioning maximizes participating consumers' probability of a match (as they keep searching until finding a match).
 We now explore alternative resolutions of this trade-off.

-The above equilibria exhibit uniform pricing: the firm offers all selected products at the monopoly price-which, absent commitment, is the most profitable uniform price; hence, along the continuation equilibrium paths, prices do not convey any information on inspected products, and thus do not affect consumers' search patterns.
+The above equilibria exhibit uniform pricing; prices therefore do not affect consumers' search patterns.
+Furthermore, with passive beliefs, a deviation from a uniform equilibrium price $p \neq p^m$ to p^m would also have no impact on consumers' search behavior, and increase the expected profit generated by a match; hence, the firm optimally charges the monopoly price.
 Yet, the firm can steer consumers' search through its positioning strategy.
-Specifically, perfect positioning induces consumers to start with the most popular products.
-Under no positioning, they are indifferent among all search sequences, and thus willing to inspect slots in a specific order; this indifference moreover relies critically on positioning being uniformly random: any other (e.g., partly deterministic and/or non-uniformly random) positioning strategy is likely to induce consumers to start again with the most promising slots.
+Specifically, pure positioning induces consumers to start with the most popular products.
+Under random positioning, they are indifferent among all search sequences, and thus willing to inspect slots in a specific order; this indifference moreover relies critically on positioning being uniformly random: any other (e.g., partly deterministic and/or non-uniformly random) positioning strategy is likely to induce consumers to start again with the most promising slots.
 In what follows, we therefore focus on steering equilibria where prices are uniform (and thus equal to the monopoly price) but the positioning strategy induces consumers to inspect slots in a specific order.